Socialists, Bush, Media All on the Same Open Borders Page, Anyone Care?

 Democrat Socialists — aka Communists — disrupted Kristjen Nielsen’s dinner at a D.C.
-Mexican restaurant.
+Mexican restaurant this week.
 Apparently, she’s not allowed to eat in a Mexican restaurant unless she allows open borders.
 At least that’s what the Socialists believe.

 The fact that it’s the hard-left driving this open borders movement should matter to people but the media won’t report the truth.